List of dragonflies of Menorca

 Menorca is a small island in the Mediterranean Sea belonging to Spain.
-Along with Majorca, Ibiza, and Formentera it is part of the Balearic Islands.
+Along with Mallorca, Ibiza, and Formentera it is part of the Balearic Islands.
 It has a population of approximately 88,000.
 It is located 39°47' to 40°00'N, 3°52' to 4°24'E. It is a dry island without many wetlands or river systems; many of the wetlands in Menorca were drained to provide agricultural land.
 Despite this dragonflies are abundant on Menorca and in summer any pool of water will be alive with them.
 The best months to see dragonflies are May to September.

 The taxonomy follows that of Dijkstra, K-D.B & Lewington, R. (2006).